What "End-to-End" Means

 🔑 You hold

-- Your private key (on your device)
+- Your private key (on authorized endpoints; optional provider escrow changes this boundary)

 - The ability to decrypt and to grant access